E-segment

 The E-segment is the 5th category of the European segments for passenger cars, synonymous with the term executive car.

 E-Segment is a niche in Europe (2-3% penetration in 2010s).
-As of 2017, 2018, 2019 and 2020, E-segment sales account for 2.7%, 2.7%, 2.3% and 2.1% market share in Europe respectively.
+In 2017, 2018, 2019 and 2020, E-segment sales accounted for 2.7%, 2.7%, 2.3% and 2.1% market share in Europe, respectively.

 Characteristics

-Most E-segment cars are sedans/saloons, however several models are also produced in other body styles such as wagons/estates and hatchbacks.
+Most E-segment cars are sedans/saloons, however several models are also produced in other body styles such as wagons/estates.
+As of 2021, E-segment cars typically have a length of about 4.8 to 5 m.

 European vs. American classification

 The terms E-segment or executive car do not have a one-to-one equivalent in the American car classification.
 However, if a modern E-segment sedan by a European brand is sold in the U.S., it falls into the category of both mid-size and full-size sedan, usually a mid-size luxury sedan.

 The American mid-size sedan classification spans both the D-segment and the E-segment.
 With size brackets of European car segments increasing, the Toyota Camry fell from the E-segment into the D-segment while remaining a mid-size car.